 Here are 2 important benefits of using a holding company for your investments:

-2. Tax Savings On The Gains In Your Portfolio
+2. Tax Saved on the Gains in Your Investment Portfolio

 Your retained earnings inside your corporation are in after-tax money.
 If you took that money out, you’re going to be taxed personally.
 Whereas, if you left it inside your corporation to do some investments, you can start to build up your portfolio and pay less tax.